michellesh/michellesh/_projects/2023-02-07-dragon-egg.md

 ### Flexible LED Scaffold

 I 3D printed a "scaffold" to mount the LEDs to using TPU filament so the structure would be flexible and easier to insert into the rigid exterior shell.
-To model the scaffold, I used Blender python scripts to calculate evenly spaced positions around a simple egg shape, then use those positions to generate rings with flat faces for each LED and notches for fastening the rings together.
+To model the scaffold, I used Blender python scripts to calculate evenly spaced positions around a simple egg shape, then use those positions to generate rings with flat faces for each LED and notches for linking the rings together.